-Microbeads What Are They And Why You Should Avoid Them
+Microbeads – What Are They, And Why You Should Be Avoiding Them

 I don’t use microbeads as I prefer an exfoliator with the texture of wet sand as for me, the results are far better and more of a micro dermabrasion effect.
 A loose liquid with a few particles just doesn’t cut the mustard.
 Choosing the right product for you depends on your personal skin type or any sensitivity issues you may have.

-(No microbeads here) I got into using this a few years ago, I was attracted by the words micro-dermabrasion as those words just scream ‘smooth skin’ to me and so I gave it a try. loved it and have continued to use it ever since, I’ve honestly not found another product which delivers such noticeable results and smoothes my skin in the same way.
+I got into using this product a few years ago, I was attracted by the words micro-dermabrasion as those words just scream ‘smooth skin’ to me and so I gave it a try. loved it and have continued to use it ever since, I’ve honestly not found another product which delivers such noticeable results and smoothes my skin in the same way.

 Are you a fan of exfoliation?
 Which is your favourite exfoliator?